This article is from 2021 and may be outdated. We're working on restoring a newer version.

-Ghosts, spirits, apparitions… those words are related but they don’t mean the same things.
+Ghosts, spirits, apparitions… those words don’t mean the same things.

-Some people are happy to use the word “ghost” for any spirit of the dead.
-Others aren’t.
+Remember, some people are happy to use the word “ghost” for any spirit of the dead.

 Tip: Looking for fresh places to find ghosts?
 Search online and in books for the following words and phrases.
-You may turn up a haunted site you didn’t know about.
+You may discover a haunted site you didn’t know about.

 Here are some words that refer to ghosts.
 Some really do mean the same thing as ghosts.
 Others are related, more or less, but definitely aren’t ghosts.